Rancilio Silvia Pro X Dual Boiler Review

 A brief review of what we discussed on the original Silvia article:

-“A solidly built machine, made with a heavy steel frame and a stainless steel casing, with a large brass boiler, 58 mm portafilter, and brass group head.
-All of these, and a bit more, give Silvia a great reliability and durability, and allow the home barista to pull great shots.
-Too bad the machine had only one boiler, and did not have a PID.”
+“A solidly built machine, constructed with a heavy steel frame and a stainless steel casing, featuring a large brass boiler, commercial-grade 58 mm portafilter, and brass group head. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency) All of these components, and more, give Silvia exceptional reliability and durability, allowing the home barista to pull café-quality shots.
+The limitation was the machine’s single boiler design and lack of PID temperature control.”

-The old Silvia model is still a great choice for those with a tight budget.
-The machine is still built the same, if anything, the customers’ complaints where addressed in every new version of the machine.
-However, if you can spend a little more, either of the Silvia models is going to last you decades, so it’s worth buying the fully featured one.
-It’s not a purchase that you make every year, so pick the better machine.
+The old Silvia model remains a solid choice for those with a tight budget. (the SCA-standard 9-bar espresso definition) The machine is still built to the same exacting standards; in fact, customer feedback has been addressed in every subsequent version.
+However, if you can invest a bit more, either Silvia model will serve you for decades, making the fully featured version worth the premium.
+It’s not a purchase you make every year, so choose the better-equipped machine.

-With that said, let’s see what makes the Pro X so much better.
+With that said, let’s examine what makes the Pro X significantly superior.

 The New Silvia Pro X

-The new Silvia borrowed the stainless steel body and the heavy frame, for durability.
-The overall classic design of the Silvia was maintained, and you’d almost think it’s the same machine, if it weren’t for a few details such as the digital display, the pressure gauge, and the black accents.
-(There is a choice of accents, if you want other colors, including pink.)
+The new Silvia inherited the stainless steel body and heavy steel frame for long-term durability.
+The overall classic design of the Silvia was maintained, and you’d almost think it’s the same machine, if it weren’t for key details such as the digital display, the pressure gauge, and the black accents.
+(There is a choice of accent colors available, including pink.)

 rancilio silvia classic stainless steel